 A new product launch is stressful enough without having to reinvent the process of marketing it, so use tried and tested advice and get the basics right.
 Toast has helped clients launch new products into the market that have ranged from assisting a client launch a brand-new range of chocolate bars (link) to assisting a long-standing luxury bathroom fixings client (link) to launch and support new products throughout the year via a network of showrooms.

-When starting work on any project that involves the launch of a product, we always start with the schedule and work back from the launch date to ensure we can achieve the creation of all the marketing materials that are needed.
+When starting work on any project that involves the launch of a branded product design, we always start with the schedule and work back from the launch date to ensure we can achieve the creation of all the marketing materials that are needed.
 We then go on to ask these fundamental questions:

 Seems obvious, but surprising how often there isn’t an easily understandable pitch – we often recommend that drafting a press release for the launch is a great way of making sure we get a focused explanation along with any relevant supporting information.